-The town of Gorgonion had a wall constructed out of fieldstone.
+The town of Garginion had a wall constructed out of fieldstone.
 Fieldstone!
 At the turn of the millennium!
-Needless to say, its real defenses were isolation in the alps.
+Needless to say, its real defenses were isolation in the Alps.
 It was also of such a size that calling it either a town or a village became a question of semantics.

 Kida had to seriously fight the urge to do a running leap over those diminutive parapets.
 Security was so lax that no men-at-arms would probably even notice.
 Instead, she transformed herself into a peasant girl, comely yet discrete.
 She wrapped her tails around herself, holding them close to her clothing and creating an illusion, disguising them as part of the rustic raiments.
 Hiding the rest of herself beneath a hooded cloak to avoid standing out, she simply walked unchallenged through the towns open gates.
 With the hustle and bustle of the festival, no one noticed her slipping in among the crowd.